edu-python-course/libms-spec/README.rst

 Repository Structure
 ====================

-This repository contains only the project specification and related documentation.
-No actual code implementation is included here.
+This repository contains only the project specification and related documents, such as UML diagrams, data fixtures etc. No actual code implementation here.
-Students can refer to this specification to understand the project requirements and design before starting the implementation phase.
+Anyone can refer this documentation to understand the project requirements and design before starting the implementation phase.

 Documents
 =========